Mariana Renata: Career

-In addition to modelling career, Dantec has appeared in several music videos.
-In 2003, Dantec was featured in the Asian-market version of Josh Groban's She's Out of My Life and Indonesian-market version of Filipino band Rivermaya's Balisong music videos.
+In addition to modelling career, Mariana Renata has appeared in several music videos.
+In 2003, Dantec was featured in the Asian-market version of Josh Groban's She's Out of My Life and Indonesian-market version of Filipino band Rivermaya Balisong music videos.
 The following year, Dantec was chosen as the new brand ambassador for Lux.

-In 2005, Dantec landed her first film, taking a supporting role in Joko Anwar's romantic comedy Janji Joni.
+In 2005, Mariana Renata landed her first film, taking a supporting role in Joko Anwar's romantic comedy Janji Joni.
 The film was screening at the 2005 Tokyo International Film Festival.
 She won Most Favorite Supporting Actress at the MTV Indonesia Movie Awards for her first performance in the film.
 Dantec next appeared as a cameo in the 2006 television series Dunia Tanpa Koma.
-That same year, Dantec took her first lead role as an eclectic girl who tries to pair off her best friend with a bookshop owner in a short film The Matchmaker, directed by Cinzia Puspita Rini and produced by Nia Dinata.
+That same year, Mariana Renata took her first lead role as an eclectic girl who tries to pair off her best friend with a bookshop owner in a short film The Matchmaker, directed by Cinzia Puspita Rini and produced by Nia Dinata.
 The film had its international premiere at The 11th Busan International Film Festival in Asian Shorts segment.

-Dantec then took a break from acting to finish her master's degree at the University of New South Wales.
+Mariana Renata then took a break from acting to finish her master's degree at the University of New South Wales.
 After she graduated in 2010, Dantec settled in Australia and traveled to Central American countries for a year.